ilyaglow/go-cortex/README.md

 ### Aggregated analysis of an observable

-Could be used to analyze an observable by all analyzers that can work with it's data type at once.
-Previous implementation used a channel approach that seemed to me very limiting.
+Could be used to analyze an observable by all analyzers that can process it's data type at once.

-Now you can use callback functions when analyzer returns a report or an error.
+You should use callback functions to set an action for each analyzer, when one returns a report or an error.
+Take a look at the following example:

 ```go
 package main